comcode-org/binmat_rules/README.md

 When a draw is attempted from an empty deck, the following takes place:
 The deck's corresponding discard pile is shuffled into the deck.
+If the deck formerly had its top card turned face up, turn the top card face up.
 The card can then be drawn from the top of the newly formed deck.

 ### Playing a Card